 I have written a review of Tesco’s shares before, shortly after the profits warning and on the exact same day that Warren Buffett upped his stake in Tesco to 5%.
 It’s a company that I often use as an example of what a defensive investment looks like.

-A few months later I joined Buffett as a shareholder, although with slightly less than 5% to my name.
-You can see how the shares have done from just before the profits warning until today in the chart below:
+A few months later, I joined Buffett as a shareholder, although with slightly less than 5% to my name.
+You can see how the shares have done from just before the profit warning until today in the chart below:

-When I bought in June 2012 I allocated Tesco a 3% slot in my portfolio (both my personal pension and the UKVI model portfolio) at the slightly lower price of 300p.
+When I bought in June 2012, I allocated Tesco a 3% slot in my portfolio (both my personal pension and the UKVI model portfolio) at a slightly lower price of 300p.

 My decision was based on Tesco’s long-proven ability to generate a growing stream of sales, profits and dividends, combined with a dividend yield of 4.9% and a very low price relative to the company’s past earnings.

-So far the model portfolio has received 4.9% in dividends and the shares have appreciated by 18.8% (to a share price of 361p as I write).
+So far, the model portfolio has received 4.9% in dividends, and the shares have appreciated by 18.8% to a share price of 361p.
 That gives a total return of 23.7% and annualised gains of 18.1% per year.

-Unless you Warren Buffett that’s not a bad return at all from an apparently struggling blue-chip company.
+Unless you’re Warren Buffett, that’s not a bad return at all from an apparently struggling blue-chip company.

 The Great Tesco Profit Warning Panic is also a reminder that buying successful companies when everybody else is selling is a sound basis for a sensible investment strategy (especially when you’re on the same side of the deal as Warren Buffett).